Partial solar eclipse

 Here is what a partial solar eclipse looks like

-Bottom line: A partial solar eclipse will take place on Tuesday, October 25, 2022.
-The path sweeps across Europe, western Asia, northeastern Africa and the Middle East.
+Bottom line: A partial solar eclipse on October 25, 2022, will sweep across Europe, western Asia, northeastern Africa, and the Middle East.
+Watch online here.

 Planet-observing is easy: Top tips here